History of Measles in Timeline

 2019: Loss of Measles-Free Status

 In 2019, the United Kingdom, Albania, the Czech Republic, and Greece lost their measles-free status due to ongoing and prolonged spread of the disease in these countries.
-In the first 6 months of 2019, 90,000 cases occurred in Europe.

-2021: Measles cases in 2021
+2021: Measles cases fell to pre-outbreak levels

-2022: Measles cases in 2022
+2022: Measles cases fell to pre-outbreak levels

-2023: WHO and CDC Report Increase in Measles Cases
+2023: Increase in Measles Cases Globally

 In November 2024, the WHO and CDC reported that measles cases increased by 20% in 2023, primarily due to insufficient vaccine coverage in the world's poorest and conflict-affected regions, increasing from about 8.6 to 10.3 million cases.

-November 2024: WHO and CDC Report Increase in Measles Cases
+November 2024: Increase in Measles Cases Globally

 In November 2024, the WHO and CDC reported that measles cases increased by 20% in 2023, primarily due to insufficient vaccine coverage in the world's poorest and conflict-affected regions, increasing from about 8.6 to 10.3 million cases.

-2024: Measles outbreak in the Bangsamoro region in the Philippines
+2024: Measles Outbreak in the Philippines

 In 2024, a measles outbreak was declared in the Bangsamoro region in the Philippines with at least 592 cases and 3 deaths.